nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_resource_referencing.md

 ## Practitioner and Organization Referencing Diagram ##

-The diagram shows the referencing between organization, practitioner and practitionerRole which applies to all the message in the ITK3 Distribution specification.
+The diagram shows the referencing between organization, practitioner and practitionerRole which applies to all the message in the ITK3 Messaging Distribution specification.

 <img src="images/explore/org_pra_references.png" style="width: 75%;max-width: 75%;">